dart-archive/pub-dartlang/app/doc/faq.markdown

 [spec]: http://www.dartlang.org/docs/spec/

 Pub creates these directories for you.
 The main one it creates is in the root of your package.
-Inside that, it creates a directory for each package your app [depends][] on.
-Each of those will be a symlink to that dependency's `lib` directory.
+Inside that, it creates symlinks pointing to the `lib` directories of each package your app [depends][] on.
 (The dependent packages themselves will usually live in your [system cache][].)

 [depends]: http://glossary.html#dependency
 [system cache]: http://glossary.html#system-cache

-After creating the main `packages` directory in your package's root, it then creates secondary ones in every directory in your package where a Dart entrypoint may appear.
+After creating the main `packages` directory in your package's root, pub then creates secondary ones in every directory in your package where a Dart entrypoint may appear.
 Currently that's `bin`, `example`, `test`, `tool`, and `web`.